Antonio Cocchi: Biography

 Cocchi spent three years in England, where he knew Isaac Newton.
 Although offered a position by the Princess of Wales, he returned to teach in Tuscany.

 Cocci was also a classical scholar, producing the first edition of the Ephesian Tale, a novel by Xenophon of Ephesus, as well as other work on Greek romances.
 His Discorso primo sopra Asclepiade (1758), on Asclepiades of Bithynia, appeared also in his collected Opere (1824).
 Elizabeth Rawson called the Discorso "learned and often penetrating, though over-enthusiastic about his subject's moral virtues."

-Cocchi's writing style was characterized by purity of diction, and in his own time was regarded as a model for scientific writing.
+Cocchi's writing style was characterised by purity of diction, and in his own time was regarded as a model for scientific writing.

 Vegetarianism

 Cocchi was a vegetarian and was influenced by Pythagoras.
 He authored the book Del vitto pitagorico per uso della medicina in 1743.
 It was translated by Robert Dodsley into English as The Pythagorean Diet in 1745.
 Voltaire admired the book.

 Cocchi documented the health benefits of a vegetable diet.
 He was the first to argue that scurvy may occur from lack of vegetables in the diet.